terna/ejmmp/model02/model02.md

-- an engine excecuting the meta actions
+- an engine excecuting the meta actions (their code in `metaAcions,py` file, in the same folder of the notebook; online, look a the model [GitHub](https://github.com/terna/ejmmp/tree/main/model02)

+- random seed sequence, to have independent each class instance or function using random number, based on `generateSeed()` in  `generateSeeds.py` file, in the same folder of the notebook; online, look a the model [GitHub](https://github.com/terna/ejmmp/tree/main/model02)

-- display tools (their code is hidden into the file `tools.py`)
+- display tools; their code is hidden into the file `tools.py`, in the same folder of the notebook; online, look a the model [GitHub](https://github.com/terna/ejmmp/tree/main/model02)